swap72/msfrtproject/README.md

 ## Project Demo :

-Note : Usage of assets of this project without the permission of the owner of this prjoct is scritly probhitted 🚫 All rights reserved ©️ Swapnil Mishra
+Note : Usage of any of the assets of this project without the permission of the owner of this project is unethical. 🚫 All rights reserved ©️ Swapnil Mishra.